-Clare Seeger Mawae was Britain's Number 1 Lady windsurfer on high performance boards from (phone number hidden).
+Clare Seeger Mawae was Britain's Number 1 Lady windsurfer on high performance boards from 1981 to 1990.
 She was the first Briton (male or female) to win a World title, becoming in 1985 the Amateur World Champion.
 In the 1986 professional World Cup circuit she finished 4th.

 Clare was born in Singapore in 1965.
 She has lived here on Molokai for the past 17 years.

 Prior to this Clare was a World Class Champion in the sport of Windsurfing.
 For 12 years she dominated the British windsurfing circuit with ten National Titles, part of the 1981 Olympic windsurfing squad, a world title in 1985 and the first British Windsurfer to get an overall world title.

 She has been ranked 4th overall and 3rd in the slalom on the professional world circuit in 1986, four Hawaii State slalom titles and retiring as US National Slalom Champion in 1993.

 Clare has won international pro events around the world and has always been considered as a world class competitor.

 Prior to her windsurfing career, Clare was the youngest finisher of Britains first London Marathon in 3hrs and 49 mins, with only 6 weeks of training at the age of 15.
 Clare competed in running, snow skiing, swimming, biathlons, triathlons(swimming running and pistol shooting), and sailing events in the International Cadet, Firefly and the Olympic 470 class.

 Clare's love of the outdoors was at a tender age of three, with camping expeditions in the Malaysian jungle, driving overland from Calcutta, India, back to England at the age of six, and celebrating her birthday by roaming the hills of Afganistan.